-Due to a global semiconductor shortage, production on certain new cars has slowed, causing used car sales to soar.
-Like the housing market, it’s a boon for sellers looking to sell or trade in their current vehicles, not so much for buyers who are paying premium prices for both new and used rides.
-According to recent data, used-car prices rose by 21% in April since April the same time as last year.1
+Due to a global semiconductor shortage, production on certain new cars slowed in 2021, causing used car sales to soar.
+Like the housing market, it’s been a boon for sellers looking to sell or trade-in their current vehicles, not so much for buyers who are still paying premium prices for both new and used rides.

 The Key to Buying Used

 When you shop for a used car, you have to do your homework or turn to experts who buy and sell cars on a daily basis.
 Check owners’ ratings on the vehicles you’re interested in to determine if they’re reliable, get good gas mileage and are mechanically sound.
 Make sure you understand the value of the car on sites like Kelley Blue Book,1 before negotiating the sales price.
 If your car is on the newer side, our car-buying service powered by TrueCar1 shows you what others have paid for it, so you know you’re getting a good deal.

 During a time when cars both new and used are going for premium prices, relying on experts could save you some money and plenty of steps.
 That’s why your Credit Union offers several car-buying services to help you find the perfect car at the best price.

 Sometimes you will come across a good used vehicle that has excellent service records, is in great shape, and fits your budget.
 While many financial institutions don’t offer auto loans for cars older than 10 years old, some will, based on Kelly Blue Book and NADA values.

 Here are other great reasons to consider buying a used car:

 You could pay off your loan sooner.
 Smaller loan amounts typically have shorter repayment terms.
 Once the vehicle is paid in full, you can redirect that payment amount to your next financial goal — often months or even years sooner than expected.